 Postdoctoral Research Assistant

-Piergiorgio is a post-doctoral research assistant working with Prof Heidi Johansen-Berg.
+Piergiorgio is a post-doctoral researcher working in Prof Heidi Johansen-Berg’s Plasticity lab.

 Piergiorgio obtained his PhD at King’s College London (Feb 2017) for his work on the ontogeny of the human language brain network.